StegSchreck/is24-price-per-area/README.md

 </p>

 # IS24 Price Per Area
-Chrome Extension for showing the price per m² on the search result pages of ImmobilienScout24.
+Chrome Extension for showing the price per m² on the search result pages and the shortlist page of ImmobilienScout24.

 This extension is designed to only be active on `https://*.immobilienscout24.de`.

-The implementation details of ImmobilienScout24 make it necessary to include a 1 second delay before displaying the price per area value.
+The implementation details of ImmobilienScout24 make it necessary to include a 2 seconds delay before displaying the price per area value.

 ## Installation
 Currently, this extension is not listed on the official Chrome Web Store.